-Letter to the Shareholders
+Letter to the Shareholders 10

-Report on Operations
+Report on Operations 13

-- 1. Profile of DeA Capital S.p.A.
+1. Profile of DeA Capital S.p.A.
+14

-- 2. Information for shareholders
+2. Information for shareholders 18

-- 3. Key Financials
+3. Key Financials 21

-- 4. Significant events during the year
+4. Significant events during the year 22

-- 5. Results of the DeA Capital Group
+5. Results of the DeA Capital Group 25

-- 6. Results of the Parent Company DeA Capital S.p.A.
+6. Results of the Parent Company DeA Capital S.p.A.
+57

-- 7. Other information
+7. Other information 60

-- 8. Proposal to approve the Financial Statements of DeA Capital S.p.A. for the Year Ending 31 December 2019 and the partial distribution of the share premium reserve
+8. Proposal to approve the Financial Statements of DeA Capital S.p.A. for the Year Ending 31 December 2019 and the partial distribution of the share premium reserve 69

-Consolidated Financial Statements for the Year Ending 31 December 2019
+Consolidated Financial Statements at 31 December 2019 71

+Financial Statements pursuant to Article 154-bis of Legislative Decree No 58/98 Information pursuant to art.
+149-duodecies of Consob Issuers' Regulation - 136

+Consolidated Financial Statements 137

+Annual Financial Statements at 31 December 2019 139

-Certification of the Financial Statements pursuant to art.
-154-bis of Legislative Decree 154-bis of Legislative Decree 58/98
+Certification of the Annual Financial Statements pursuant to art.
+154-bis of Legislative Decree 58/98 193

 Information pursuant to art.
-149-duodecies of the Consob Issuers' Regulation - Consolidated Financial Statements
+149-duodecies of Consob Issuers' Regulation - Annual Financial Statements 195

+Summary of Subsidiaries' Financial Statements 197

+Independent Auditors' Report 199

+Report of the Board of Statutory Auditors (Original available in Italian version only) 217